Woolibar Station

 Project Information:

-Woolibar Station is a Human-Induced Regeneration (HIR) project located approximately 30 kilometers south of Kalgoorlie-Boulder in the Goldfields region of Western Australia.
-Registered in September 2021, the project spans a significant area of 77,309 hectares on a pastoral lease historically used for cattle grazing.
-The property sits within the vicinity of the "Great Western Woodlands," an internationally significant area of temperate woodland in a semi-arid environment.
+Woolibar Station is a large-scale Human-Induced Regeneration (HIR) carbon project located approximately 35 kilometers south-southeast of Kalgoorlie-Boulder in the Goldfields region of Western Australia.
+Registered in September 2021, the project currently covers a vast area of 77,309 hectares.
+The station itself is a working pastoral lease situated near Feysville, historically used for cattle grazing in a region heavily associated with both pastoralism and gold mining operations.